Offering Customer Financing: A Guide for Business Owners

 Conversely, if your business is not ready financially or logistically to take on in-house financing, you can still partner with a third-party provider to offer customer financing.
 The third-party company will handle all the logistics and risks associated with lending, such as underwriting, repayments, and defaults.
 In turn, your business will pay a fee for every consumer that is funded.

 In addition to alleviating some risks, third-party providers also offer businesses full funding within a few days.
-Regardless of whether loan is paid back or not, your business will be reimbursed, increasing your cash flow.
+Regardless of whether the consumer has paid back their loan, your business will be reimbursed, increasing your cash flow.

-While partnering with a third-party financing provider is often preferred, the associated costs of utilizing their services are one downside.
-For instance, businesses using third-party providers to offer customer financing will pay monthly or transaction-based fees.
+While partnering with a third-party provider is often preferred, the associated costs of utilizing their services are one downside.
+For instance, businesses using third-party providers to offer consumer financing will pay monthly or transaction-based fees.

 Less Risk